 Our firm has defended many federal employees from all over the country and against all agencies.
-Our MSPB appeals attorneys are considered to be some of the most knowledgeable and experienced.
+Our attorneys are considered to be some of the most knowledgeable and experienced.
 We can provide you with the legal representation you may be looking for.
-Call The Federal Practice Group now.

 Below we have included a brief, albeit general, information about the Merit Systems Protection Board.
-Because this topic is broad and complicated, we would encourage you to contact one of our attorneys for MSPB appeals to get more specific information on your case.
+Because this topic is broad and complicated, we would encourage you to contact one of our attorneys to get more specific information on your case.

 The Merit Systems Protection Board (MSPB) is an independent agency within the Executive Branch.
 This agency serves as the “guardian” or overseer of the principles of the Federal merit system.
 All federal employees have very specific rights and protections, and some of these include the right to appeal adverse personnel actions to the MSPB.
 The board will consist of three members who have been appointed by the United States President and confirmed by the U.S. Senate.

-Even if you do not fit the description above, please call an MSPB appeals attorney from The Federal Practice Group.
+Even if you do not fit the description above, please call an attorney from The Federal Practice Group.